sublimetext-io/docs.sublimetext.io/docs/reference/package-control/reviewing.md

-After two weeks without a response, the maintainer is pinged in the PR and the "stale" label is assigned.
+After two weeks without a response, the maintainer is pinged in the PR and the `stale` label is assigned.

 After another two weeks without a response, close the PR and assign the `timeout` label.